jundalisay/superb/content/en/superphysics/principles/chapter-02.md

 ## The Superiority of the Metaphysical Over the Physical

-This strengthens the fact that physical things are tangible and perceivable through our five senses, while metaphysical things are perceivable through our intellect and feelings.
+This strengthens the fact that:
+- physical things are tangible and perceivable through our five senses
+- metaphysical things are perceivable through our intellect and feelings.

 {{< img src="/photos/objects/mugecon.jpg" alt="Mug Economics">}}